Pulsar7/DynamicArrayLib/docs/README.md

 This project is an example of how a custom-dynamic-array could be implemented in __C__.

+You can...

+- transfer a static-array to a dynamic-array
+- get an element in a dynamic-array by its index
+- edit an element in a dynamic-array by its index
+-

 ### `initialize_list`

 The function should be called to create a list and returns its head-pointer.
 If an error occurs, the function will return a `NULL`-Pointer.